doctaphred/Tutorials/python/pyc-files.md

 (Side note: Certain .py files do not have corresponding .pyc files because they are executed as scripts rather than imported.
 If desired, .pyc files may be [manually generated](https://docs.python.org/2/library/compileall.html#module-compileall) for them via `python -m compileall`.
 Remember, though, that this will only affect the scripts' load time, and must be repeated after every change to the scripts, or else Python will detect that the .pyc files are outdated and ignore them.)

 Now suppose we move utils.py out of the organization app, to become a base-level app-agnostic module.
-To do this properly, the version control system must be made aware of the move, and any `from organization import utils` or `from . import utils` statements must be refactored to `import utils`.
+To do this properly, the version control system must be made aware of the move, and any `from organization import utils` or `from . import utils` statements must be changed to `import utils`.
 (This process is as simple as dragging and dropping the file with PyCharm and other similar tools, but is also doable manually.)
 The file tree will now look like this:

     ap
     ├── ap